Villa I Massi

 • Six double bedrooms, one on the ground floor, four on the first floor and one in the tower

-• Spacious master bedroom with a dressing room
+• The master bedroom is spacious and has a dressing room

 • Beautiful bathrooms with high end finishing